MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 ## Don't add TODO's

-These kind of TODO's rarely get done.
+These kinds of TODO's rarely get done.
 If you're the one adding the comment, you're the one that cares about it.
 Do it now!

 ```ruby